 Total agency spend in December was 3.91% (4.56% including medical locums).
 Of total agency and locum spend for all staff groups, Qualified Nursing represented 0.5%, Medical 2.8% and other agency usage 0.6%.
 Agency Qualified Nursing spend against total Qualified Nursing spend in December was 1.4%.
 Agency Medical spend against total Medical spend in December was 15.8%.
-Year to date the level of Agency expenditure Overall page exceeded the felling set by NHSI by £1.392m of which £820k related to Medical staff.
+Year to date the level of Agency expenditure exceeded the set by NHSI by £1.392m of which £820k related to Medical staff.